Easy Creamy Old Fashioned Potato Soup Recipe in 30 Minutes

 Potato Soup can absolutely be made ahead of time!
 It’s a great option to make in the morning for dinner that night, or a day in advance.
 Prepare as directed, allow to cool, then store in an airtight container for about 3-5 days in the refrigerator.
 Over time, the white sauce in the soup will start to break down and make it a little more watery with each passing day, so the best quality will be within the first few days.
 Reheat on the stove over low heat, stirring occasionally, or in the microwave.

-Can you freeze creamy potato soup?
+Can you freeze potato soup?

 Bad news guys.
 Unlike almost every other soup, Potato Soup does not freeze well.
 It is best enjoyed within 3-5 days of making.
 Time to invite some friends over for a soup party to finish it up.
 Because potatoes are so starchy, they tend to absorb a lot of moisture.
 This means that during the thawing process they take on extra moisture and can become very grainy.
 Also, some dairy based soups have a tendency to separate and lose their creaminess after freezing.
 It’s definitely best enjoyed immediately!

-Best Potato Soup Recipe Toppings
+Potato Soup Recipe Easy toppings

 The best part about this potato soup recipe is all the delicious toppings you can add!
 It’s nice because it makes it very customizable for each person.
 I actually feel like this soup needs very little garnish.
-It is stands alone very well, I eat it without the cheese even a lot of the time.
+It stands alone very well, I eat it without the cheese even a lot of the time.

 Topping ideas: